wasiahmad/NeuralCodeSum/README.md

 ## A Transformer-based Approach for Source Code Summarization
-Official implementation of our ACL 2020 paper
+Official implementation of our ACL 2020 paper on Source Code Summarization. [[arxiv](https://arxiv.org/abs/2005.00653)]

 ### Installing C2NL